aws-samples/awsome-distributed-training/micro-benchmarks/nccl-tests/README.md

 ### Amazon EKS

-To run the NCCL tests on EKS, you will need to build the container image, then push it to a container registry, such as the private [ECR](https://aws.amazon.com/ecr/) in your AWS account.
+To run the NCCL tests on EKS with the local image you built in the previous step, you will need to build the container image, then push it to a container registry, such as the private [ECR](https://aws.amazon.com/ecr/) in your AWS account.
+You can skip this part if you use pre-built image on `public.ecr.aws/hpc-cloud/nccl-tests`.

 1. Create the ECR repository if it does not exist
    ```bash